+The second source of concern is that the secondary's transmission in channel 40 will impact the TV receiver.
 Each TV receiver has a requirement for the interference level in adjacent bands which depends on the characteristics (receive filter, etc.) of the TV receiver.
 This cannot be altered and hence must be budgeted for.
 To determine the impact of this rule on available white space, we first determined the no-talk radius for adjacent bands (this procedure is detailed in Appendix V).
-We considered a location/person to be available for white space operation in a given TV channel only if it is out of the no-talk area of all transmitters in its channel as well as out of the adjusted no-talk area of all transmitters in adjacent channels.
+We considered a location/person to be available for white space operation in a given TV channel only if it out of the no-talk area of all transmitters in its channel as well as the adjusted no-talk area of all transmitters in adjacent channels.
 This rule significantly reduces the available white space as can be seen in Tables II,III and IV.
-For example, for the low UHF bands the maximum number of average white space channels per person drops from around 19 to around 7 assuming a 1dB tolerable erosion, dropping further to only about 5 for a 4W transmitter at 30m HAAT.
+For example, for the low UHF bands the maximum number of average whitespace channels per person drops from around 19 to around 7 assuming a 1dB tolerable erosion, dropping further to only about 5 for a 4W transmitter at 30m HAAT.

 A way to avoid the problem of adjacent channels is to position the secondary transmission away from the channel boundary.
-This can be achieved by finding contiguous bands of open channels and then positioning the transmission in the center of this contiguous frequency band.
+This can be achieved by finding contiguous bands of channels and then positioning the transmission in the center of this contiguous frequency band.
 Figure 3 shows the fraction of the population that can harness contiguous channels of a given length.
-It is interesting to note that the fraction of people that can find two free contiguous channels (without concerns for adjacent channels) is higher than the fraction that finds a single free channel while considering adjacent channels (See Figure 3 - the fraction of the population that can find 2 contiguous empty channels with only co-channel considerations is 0.97 while only 94% of the population can use one channel with adjacent channel considerations.).
+It is interesting to note that the fraction of people that can find two free contiguous channels (without concerns for adjacent channels) is higher than the fraction that finds a single free channel while considering adjacent channels (See Figure 3 - the fraction of the population that can receive 2contiguous channels with only co-channel considerations is 0.97 while only 0.94 fraction of the population can receive one channel with adjacent channel considerations.).
 This suggests that it may be worthwhile to search for 2 contiguous channels and then create a waveform in the center of the 12MHz band.